|

 3. SPICE should automatically check for updates every time it is started.
 If for some reason this is not happening, go to the Options menu on the task bar and make sure that Use Automatic SPICE Version Update is on.
 Toggle it off and back on again to get SPICE to check again for an update.

-4. If you have a very old version of SPICE, you may have to go through more than one update to get to the current version, and the update may take several minutes.
+4. If you have a very old version of SPICE, you may have to go through more than one update to get to the current version.
+The update check may take several minutes, and the actual update several times longer depending on network speed.
 You can check the version you have updated to by going to the Help menu on the task bar and clicking on About.